How much disk space have I utilized?

 Checking free disk space with GNOME Disks utility

 Otherwise, the GNOME Disks utility is also a pretty handy tool.

 Start the tool and select the disk.
 Select a partition to see the free disk space.
 If a partition is not mounted, mount it first by clicking the ‘play’ icon.

 I think all major desktop environments have some sort of graphical tool to check the disk usage on Linux.
 You can search for it in the menu of your desktop Linux system.

-There can be more ways and tools to check the disk space, of course.
+Of course, there can be more ways and tools to check disk space.
 I showed you the most common command line and GUI methods for this purpose.

-I also explained a few things that might trouble you in understanding the disk usage.
+I also explained a few things that might trouble you in understanding disk usage.
 I hope you like it.